What to Bring to an Interview: 20 Essential Items for a Successful Interview

 9. Breath Mints (Before You Go In)

-Fresh breath boosts confidence.
-Just pop one before entering but avoid chewing gum, which can be distracting or unprofessional.
+Fresh breath in essentials.
+Just pop one before entering, but avoid chewing gum which shows disrespect and can be distracting as well.

 10. Water Bottle

-Bring a small, reusable water bottle to stay hydrated, especially if nerves or dry air are factors.
-Just take small sips before the interview begins.
+Bring a small water bottle to keep yourself hydrated especially if our nerves or dry air are factors.
+Just take small sips before the interview begins to boost your confidence.

 11. Questions to Ask the Interviewer

-Bring a few thoughtful and unique questions to ask.
-Not only does it show genuine interest, but it also creates a more engaging two-way conversation.
+Bring a few smart questions to ask hiring managers.
+Not only does it show genuine interest, but it also creates a more engaging two-way conversation

 12. Company Research Notes

 Having a few bullet points about the company can be a great last-minute refresher.
-It reminds you of what stands out about the role and aligns your answers accordingly.
+It reminds you of what stands out about the role and aligns your answer accordingly.

 13. Phone (Silenced)

-It’s okay to bring your phone for navigation or emergencies just be sure it’s turned off or silenced before you step into the building.
+It’s okay to bring your phone to an interview, but just be sure it’s turned off or silenced before you step into the building.

 14. Map or Directions

-Always have a backup route or printed directions, especially if you’re unfamiliar with the location.
+Always have a backup route and printed directions so that it won’t be a problem later on, especially with the location.
 It’s one less thing to worry about on the day.

 15. Comfort Item or Confidence Reminder

-Whether it’s a lucky coin, a small note, or a bracelet that reminds you of someone supportive, carrying something meaningful can give you a quiet confidence boost when you need it most.
+Everyone has that one lucky thing with them, whether it’s a lucky coin, a small note or a bracelet that remains of someone supporting.
+Carrying something meaningful can give them confidence when they need it most.

 Tips for a Successful Interview